Meet Jim Sovocool, Head of School for LOGAN Hope

 According to Jim Sovocool, Head of School since 2017, LOGAN Hope is the result of a mission God placed on the hearts of Ken and Anita McBain.
 20 years ago, the McBains were teaching English to Cambodians who had settled in Logan, when they felt called to expand their ministry to the children and grandchildren of these immigrants.
 They not only wanted to teach children English, but they wanted to give this rising generation a knowledge of who God is.
 The McBains wanted to see these children develop not only strong minds, but strong hearts, as well.
 LOGAN Hope was started in 2002.

 Jim, who grew up in the Main Line suburb of Wayne, PA, first came to LOGAN Hope when he was a high school freshman.
 A member of Wayne’s Church of the Savior, Jim went to work at LOGAN Hope’s summer camp for neighborhood kids—a program that continues to this day (even in the age of COVID!).
-It was there that the Lord developed a heart for these kids, and a heart for urban education.
+It was there that the Lord developed a heart for these kids, and a heart for city-based education.
 After graduating from school himself, Jim interviewed as a teacher at LOGAN Hope, and taught Grades 3 and 4 for six years prior to becoming Head of School.

 When I asked Jim what LOGAN Hope offers its students to help them succeed, he said two things.
 First is the discipleship that happens with each of the students.
 “School, at its core, is a discipleship process,” Jim told me.
 Teachers get to know their students personally as well as academically.
 This enables teachers to become familiar with the spiritual needs of their students and their students’ families.
 These kinds of supportive, encouraging relationships make a huge difference in the lives of children and their families, who might otherwise be considered “at risk” and overlooked by the larger culture.